cuthbertLab/music21/buildDoc/rst/moduleBase.rst

 ==========================

-    Base class for all music21 objects All music21 objects encode 7 pieces of information: (1) id        : unique identification string (optional) (2) groups    : a Groups object: which is a list of strings identifying internal subcollections (voices, parts, selections) to which this element belongs (3) duration  : Duration object representing the length of the object (4) locations : a Locations object (see above) that specifies connections of this object to one location in another object (5) parent    : a reference or weakreference to a currently active Location (6) offset    : a float or duration specifying the position of the object in parent (7) contexts  : a list of references or weakrefs for current contexts of the object (similar to locations but without an offset) (8) priority  : int representing the position of an object among all objects at the same offset.
+    Base class for all music21 objects All music21 objects encode 7 pieces of information: (1) id        : unique identification string (optional) (2) groups    : a Groups object: which is a list of strings identifying internal subcollections (voices, parts, selections) to which this element belongs (3) duration  : Duration object representing the length of the object (4) locations : a DefinedContexts object (see above) that specifies connections of this object to one location in another object (5) parent    : a reference or weakreference to a currently active Location (6) offset    : a float or duration specifying the position of the object in parent (7) contexts  : a list of references or weakrefs for current contexts of the object (similar to locations but without an offset) (8) priority  : int representing the position of an object among all objects at the same offset.

 Each of these may be passed in as a named keyword to any music21 object.
 Some of these may be intercepted by the subclassing object (e.g., duration within Note)